windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
 This is an unofficial Classic SmartThings interface to the StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/).
 It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing StreamLabs flow alerts as SmartThings water leaks.
 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (SmartApp).
-You will need to obtain the groovy source code for both and install them into the SmartThings IDE
+You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
+Obtaining

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.